Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 The front end GUI included with this application is based on a python bokeh server, which can be accessed in a web browser in the network.

-The CANopen server (slave wrapper) include with this application is implementated to access the motor control library (C++) over the CAN network using CANopen CiA 402 profile.
+The CANopen server (slave wrapper) included with this application is implemented to access the motor control library (C++) over the CAN network using CANopen CiA 402 profile.

 ### Motor Control Library